VWO Testing

 Do CTA buttons show up in the first fold of your eCommerce product page?
 That’s good user experience practice.
 But fix the display of the CTA button, preferably on the right side.
 This will allow users to add items to their cart while freely scrolling down the page to find more information.

 With VWO’s Bayesian-powered SmartStats, you can always be sure that the results of your tests are accurate and reliable.
 Our advanced reporting mechanism gives you more than the statistically significant results – you know by what probability one variation beats another.
-You may even slide and dice the report and understand the impact of your test across different user segments.
+You may even slice and dice the report and understand the impact of your test across different user segments.

 Add-to-cart nudges